-A parent or guardian or a non-conserved student 18 years or older, may request a due process hearing and/or mediation if they are in dispute regarding the IEP which has been proposed.
+A family or a non-conserved student 18 years or older, may request a due process hearing and/or mediation if they are in dispute regarding the IEP which has been proposed.
 Requests for Due Process should be mailed to: Office of Administrative Hearings, Special Education Unit, 1102 Q Street, 4th Floor, Sacramento, California, 95814.

 Under AB 2580 a hearing officer in a due process hearing related to special education, may grant an extension of a decision one for good cause.

 The District would like to work with you to resolve all complaints at the local level.
-We invite you to meet with the Lead Special Service Agent to resolve your concerns informally before a complaint is filed.
-The Director will maintain confidentiality as permitted by law.
-Please contact Special Services at (909) 802-7700 ext.
+We invite you to meet with the site principal to resolve your concerns informally before a complaint is filed.
+The principal will maintain confidentiality as permitted by law.
+Please contact Special Services at (909) 820-7700 ext.
 2372 for any assistance.